Sasha-create/ci-todo-project/README.md

  ## UX/UI Design

- The design of the Weather Web App was crafted using Figma, focusing on a user-friendly interface and seamless user experience.
+ The design of the TODO-students-app was crafted using Figma, focusing on a user-friendly interface and seamless user experience.
 The clean and intuitive design helps users quickly find the information they need.

 ![desktop](static/images/IMG_9463.jpg)
 ![desktop](static/images/IMG_9464.PNG)